 The Tax Collector’s and Assessor’s offices converted to a different software system on March 1, 2023.
-There are changes, and we appreciate your patience as we all learn to navigate these changes together.
+Norwalk tax bills look different this year!
+You may click the links below to see some sample bills:

-Bills for the first installment of the October 1, 2022 grand list will be due July 1, 2023, and payable without interest by August 1, 2023.
-Interest for the month of August on late first installment payments will be 3%.
-This represents 1.5% per month for two months (July and August), because interest reverts back to the July 1 due date.
+Bills for the first installment of the October 1, 2022 grand list were due July 1, 2023, payable without interest by August 7, 2023.
+You were given extra time (past August 1) this year because bills were mailed late.
+Interest for the month of September on late first installment payments is now 4.5%.
+This represents 1.5% per month for three months (July, August, and September), because interest reverts to the July 1 due date.
 Interest is charged by the month, not per diem.